-How do doctors decide about changes to my treatment plan?
+How do doctors decide about my treatment plan?

 Treatment risks and benefits

-When you start cancer treatment, your doctors weigh up the risks and benefits of treatment and discuss these with you.
-But the risks of your current treatment plan might have changed because of the coronavirus.
+When you start cancer treatment, your doctors weigh up the risks and benefits of treatment.
+They will discuss these with you.
+This will include how coronavirus affects the treatments you should have.

-Treatment benefit usually refers to the aim of your treatment.
+Treatment benefits usually refer to the aim of your treatment.